UK's Johnson 'humbled' but wants to move on from 'partygate'

 A separate police investigation resulted in 83 people getting hit with fines, including Johnson — making him the first British prime minister ever found to have broken the law while in office.

-At another party, revelers in the garden broke a swing belonging to Johnson’s toddler son Wilf and partied until 4 a.m.
+At another party — held the night before the funeral of Queen Elizabeth II's husband, Prince Philip — revelers in the garden broke a swing belonging to Johnson’s toddler son Wilf and partied until 4 a.m.

 “Many will be dismayed that behavior of this kind took place on this scale at the heart of government," Gray wrote.
 “The public have a right to expect the very highest standards of behavior in such places and clearly what happened fell well short of this.”